Philip Brannon

-Philip Brannon (born 27 February 1817: Newport, Isle of Wight – died 11 June 1890: London) was an artist, engraver, writer, printer, architect and civil engineer.
+Philip Brannon (born 27 February 1817: Newport, Isle of Wight – died 11 June 1890: London) was a British artist, engraver, writer, printer, architect and civil engineer.
 In the 1850s he wrote and illustrated various guidebooks to Southampton, Bournemouth and other south coast places.
 He designed the Church of the Saviour in Southampton (1859), and the concrete Axmouth Old Bridge (1877) which pioneered the use of the material.
 He was granted patents relating to the use of concrete in building design, and also for “navigable balloons”, of which he was a keen advocate.

 Early life

 As a young man, Brannon worked with his father, George Brannon (1784-1860), a printer, engraver and publisher, originally from Antrim in Ireland.
 George Brannon was the author and publisher of Vectis scenery, an illustrated guide to the Isle of Wight first published in 1821, which was reissued and adapted many times during the following decades.
 Philip Brannon contributed some engravings to later editions.
 He was active in the Ragged School movement and in the cause of Chartism on the island, retaining his left-leaning sympathies in later life (he campaigned for the Liberal interest while living in Southampton).

 In the mid-1840s he married and moved to Southampton, where he set up as a printer, engraver, publisher and jobbing artist.
 As well as illustrating his own publications, he collaborated on a geological textbook, a book of maritime charts, a description of the Great Exhibition and a work on the design of shop fronts.
 He exhibited a series of watercolours depicting aerial views of Southampton in Roman, Tudor and modern times in 1856.